BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/labs/cake_constructor.md

 ### Create the `describe` `Cake` class method

-- [ ] Outside of the constructor's code block but within the `Cake` class, create a `describe` method that takes a `number` as its parameter.
+- [ ] Outside of the constructor's code block but within the `Cake` class, create a `describe` method.
 - [ ] `describe` should contain a console log that utilizes `flavor`, `icing`, and `decoration`, in a description of the cake.

 ### Define three new `Cake` class objects